Magnus Uggla

-Per Allan Magnus Claësson Uggla (pronounced [pæːr ˈǎlːan ˈmǎŋːnɵs ˈklɑ̌ːsɔn ˈɵ̂ɡːla]; born 18 June 1954) is a Swedish artist, composer, actor, and occasional radio host.
+Per Allan Magnus Claësson Uggla (pronounced [pæːr ˈǎlːan ˈmǎŋːnɵs ˈklɑ̌ːsɔn ˈɵ̂ɡːla]; born 18 June 1954) is a Swedish entertainer, composer, actor, and occasional radio host.
 He is known for his satirical lyrics.

 Uggla was born in Stockholm.
 He was the lead singer of the hard rock band JUSO (later renamed Alexander Lucas) before going solo in the early 1970s.
 Their influences were Black Sabbath, The Groundhogs and Alice Cooper, among others.
 Uggla's first two glam- and art rock-inspired albums Om Bobbo Viking and Livets teaterˈ did not sell well, the first only about 500 copies in Sweden and Livets teater even less.
 But his departure from glam rock with the punk and hard rock inspired Va ska man ta livet av sig för när man ändå inte får höra snacket efteråt gained him much popularity and the album sold about 150,000 copies.
 In the 1970s, several music magazines gave Magnus the name "The Swedish Ian Hunter".
 In 1979, he was one of the members in Magnus Uggla Band.
 Povel Ramel awarded him the Karamelodiktstipendiet in 1991.

 Uggla's solo influences includes Karl Gerhard, David Bowie, The Clash, Marc Bolan, Wendy Carlos and Mott the Hoople.
 In an interview with Aftonbladet, Uggla said that the Clash "was a really good band" and also created the song "Du ska va' glad" after he saw them perform at Gröna Lund.

 Personal life

-Uggla is married to Louise Uggla since 1990, with whom he has one son and a daughter.
+Uggla married Louise Uggla in 1990, with whom he has one son and one daughter.
 He also has a daughter from an earlier relationship.

 Uggla is diagnosed with attention deficit hyperactivity disorder (ADHD).
 He decided to do a psychiatric assessment for ADHD as an adult after one of his children had been diagnosed.